 After nine long years, waiting for the kids to grow up and the recession to end, I hit rock bottom.
 That is, I was sick in bed with a fever, unable to move and with a copy of Walt Disney: An American Original in my sweaty hands.
 This was my Mid-Life crisis, when I realized I was either gonna be the pizza guy forever, or risk it all, like Walter.
 And so in 2014, a new story, and a new heroine was born.
 Her name is Radia Noora of Tyrnael, and she is The Princess of Aenya.

 Since starting out on this journey, nearly three decades ago, the literary landscape has changed.
 My dream of dropping a manilla envelope at the post office, to have a cigar-smoking editor in New York scream with delight at having found the next great author, is just that, a dream.
 We are living in a time when bookstores are shutting down and publishers are going broke.
 People have more addictive things to do these days, like staring at their phones and Netflix.
-We may be living in the last days of the written word, before the novel goes the way of the play, and I am well aware that the demands of the writer are greater than ever.
+We may be living in the last days of the novel, before it goes the way of the play.
+I am well aware that the demands of the writer are greater than ever.
 On the other hand, the stigma associated with self-promotion is quickly fading.
 This is largely due to things like Kickstarter and YouTube.
-We are fast discovering that, not only can an independent entertain us, but that they can often be more humorous, and more sincere, than what’s on TV.
-In the literary world, the advent of e-books has become a double-edged sword, delivering a lot of pulp but also, some pretty great out-of-the-box writing we might never otherwise have seen.
-We have also become a more enlightened society, with LGBTQ+ rights becoming the norm, just as casual nudity on Game of Thrones and on Westworld are now commonplace.
+We are fast discovering that not only can independent creators entertain us, but that they can often be more humorous and more sincere.
+The advent of e-books has become a double-edged sword, delivering a lot of pulp but also, some pretty great out-of-the-box writing we might never have otherwise seen.

 In 2016, I met a wonderful editor, Ava Coibion, and by the following year we hammered Ages of Aenya into a thing of beauty.
 As she told me,